-Therefore, it is safe to assume that the first few names you come up with for your blog will be already taken.
+Therefore, it is safe to assume that the first few names you come up for your blog will be already taken.
 Hence it takes real effort to stand out in this universe of blogs, especially if you hope to become an influencing blogger in the long run.

-The first step to being recognized in the crowd is to have an identity that resonates with your target audience and reflects on your true self.
+The first step to being recognized in the crowd is to have an identity (blog name) that resonates with your target audience and reflects on your true self.
 Hence you cannot just name your blog anything!

-Your blog name is the pallbearer for your online presence, digital brand, and strategic anchor to retain your readers.
+Naming your blog name is the pallbearer for your online presence, digital brand, and strategic anchor to retain your readers.

 - Most blog names have at most three syllables, preferably three or less.